formosa/maggie/readme.md

 * **User Action**: Say "Maggie" clearly at a moderate volume
 * **System Process**:
   1. Wake word detector identifies the keyword with Porcupine engine
-  2. System transitions from IDLE to STARTUP state
+  2. System transitions from IDLE to READY state
   3. Core components initialize:
      * Speech processor activates
      * LLM model is loaded into GPU memory (32 layers on RTX 3080)